Healthy Recipes Blog

 Notes

-• Although you can enjoy this salad immediately after making it, it tastes better the next day, after the flavors have had a chance to meld.
+• Although you can enjoy this salad immediately after making it, it tastes even better the next day, after the flavors have had a chance to meld.

 • You can omit the mayo and use olive oil instead.
 Place the dressing ingredients in a small jar, seal it well, and shake until they emulsify into a dressing.